project-flotta/flotta-operator/docs/design/design.md

 Operator manages two kinds of CRs:
  - `EdgeDevice` representing physical edge devices; see [the definition](../../config/crd/bases/management.project-flotta.io_edgedevices.yaml) or [an example](../../config/samples/management_v1alpha1_edgedevice.yaml)
- - `EdgeDeployment` representing workloads that can be scheduled to run on edge devices; see [the definition](../../config/crd/bases/management.project-flotta.io_edgedeployments.yaml) or [an example](../../config/samples/management_v1alpha1_edgedeployment.yaml)
+ - `EdgeWorkload` representing workloads that can be scheduled to run on edge devices; see [the definition](../../config/crd/bases/management.project-flotta.io_edgeworkloads.yaml) or [an example](../../config/samples/management_v1alpha1_edgeworkload.yaml)

 See [Custom Resource Definitions](crds.md) for more details.